-A non-registered shareholder who has given a proxy may revoke it by contacting his nominee in respect of such proxy and by complying with any applicable requirements imposed by such nominee.
-The nominee may not be able to revoke a proxy if it receives insufficient notice of revocation.
+A non-registered shareholder who has given a proxy may revoke it by contacting his intermediary in respect of such proxy and by complying with any applicable requirements imposed by such intermediary.
+The intermediary may not be able to revoke a proxy if it receives insufficient notice of revocation.